kellan/laughingmeme/_posts/asides/2005-02-01-evnt-is-a-project-developing-a-range-of-web-based-software-applications-for-handling-events-location-and-calendaring.md

 ---
 id: 2792
-title: '&#8220;evnt is a project developing a range of web based software applications for handling events, location and calendaring.&#8221;'
+title: '"evnt is a project developing a range of web based software applications for handling events, location and calendaring."'
 date: '2005-02-01T03:28:04+00:00'
 author: Kellan
 layout: post